dj0abr/bmw-mqtt-bridge/README.md

 nano .env   # see section "Get Your BMW IDs" below

 # Build container
-docker compose build
+docker-compose build

 # Authenticate with BMW
-docker compose run --rm bmw-bridge ./bmw_flow.sh
+docker-compose run --rm bmw-bridge ./bmw_flow.sh

 Open the displayed URL in your browser, log in,
 then return and press **ENTER**.